adonisjs/v5-docs/content/api/orm/decorators.md

 }
 ```

-## `belongsTo`
+---

+### belongsTo
-The `belongsTo` decorator marks a property as a Belongs to relationship.
+The `belongsTo` decorator marks a property as a belongsTo relationship.
 Make sure to read the [belongs to relationship](/guides/model-relations/belongs-to/) guide to learn more about the options and their impact.

 ```ts
 import { belongsTo, BelongsTo, BaseModel } from '@ioc:Adonis/Lucid/Orm'